Septic system flushing guide showing what can and cannot go down the drain

 What Should Never Be Flushed (Toilet)

 These items either don't break down, clog pipes, or damage the biological process inside your tank.
-According to Penn State Extension's septic research, flushing inappropriate items is one of the most common and preventable causes of expensive repairs.
+According to EPA septic system care guidance, flushing inappropriate items is one of the most common and preventable causes of expensive repairs.

 ×